-Changes to the software settings from those used during the validation may require a re-analysis of at least a subset of the validation data using the new settings to identify any changes to the performance characteristics of the microarray platform.
+Changes to the software settings from those used during the validation may require a reanalysis of at least a subset of the validation data using the new settings to identify any changes to the performance characteristics of the microarray platform.
 Such changes may include, but are not limited to, new annotation libraries, changes to any in silico reference set, or any changes to the aberration-calling algorithm.

 The laboratory should understand that most normalization algorithms assume a primarily diploid state, which may obscure the detection of polyploidy.
-In some situations, the allele pattern may assist with the detection of triploidy but may not identify tetraploidy.
-Both situations are likely rare in the postnatal constitutional population but may be present as mosaic findings as well as in prenatal settings.
+The allelic states of SNP probes may assist with the detection of hypodiploidy, hyperdiploidy, and polyploidy.
+These situations are rare in the postnatal constitutional samples but are relatively common in products of conception and oncology samples.